USCCANA/netdiffuseR/README.md

 Changelog can be view [here](NEWS.md).

+-   \[2016-06-02\] A video of the **netdiffuseR** workshop at SUNBELT 2016 is now online on [youtube](https://www.youtube.com/playlist?list=PLT-GgRN1lFI4coHDqkRJm3flDw9e1gg2P), and the workshop materials can be found [here](https://github.com/USCCANA/netdiffuseR/tree/master/doc/conferences/20160400_sunbelt2016/)
 -   \[2016-04-11\] **netdiffuseR** will be on [useR!
 2016](http://user2016.org) on as a presentation and on [IC2S2 2016](http://www.kellogg.northwestern.edu/news-events/conference/ic2s2/2016.aspx) in the posters session.
 -   \[2016-03-16\] Next CRAN release scheduled for April 11th 2016 (after the workshop).
 -   \[2016-02-18\] **netdiffuseR** vers 1.16.2 is now on CRAN!